luketurner/repost/README.md

 Within the EJS template, you have access to the `session` object.
 Additionally, all environment variables can be referenced as global variables or via the `env` object.

+EJS templates are executed asynchronously, meaning you can use the `await` keyword within your templated code. e.g. `<%= await get_token() %>`

-> **Note** `.js` requests are not pre-processed, but are executed with the same variables in scope.
-There is one exception -- `.js` scripts only expose environment variables within the global `env` object, not as individual global variables.
+> **Note** Requests with the `.js` extension are not pre-processed, but are executed with the same variables in scope.
+(However, within a JS test, env vars are only available as properties on the global `env` object, not as individual global variables.)

 ## Custom JS Requests